McCannLab/aboutDE/README.md

 - ODE with R, see `R` folder

-- Mathematica: a side note, you get it for free if you use a [raspberry pi](http://www.wolfram.com/raspberry-pi/)
+- Mathematica: a side note to mention that you get it for free if you use a [raspberry pi](http://www.wolfram.com/raspberry-pi/)